 A classically demure Japanese maiden from a wealthy family.
 Her family and Shun's uncle have arranged a traditional Japanese marriage between her and Shun (against Shun's wishes).

 - Babies Ever After: With Mitaka.

 - Happily Married: To Mitaka.

-- I Feel Angry: Never angers.
-When she knows about the existence of Kyoko, she just kindly tells her that she doesn't approve of Kyoko courting her fiancÚ.
+- I Feel Angry: Never visibly angry.
+When she learns about the existence of Kyoko, she just kindly tells her that she doesn't approve of Kyoko courting her fiancé.

 - Mistaken for Pregnant: After a previous drunken night with Asuna and hearing "she" is pregnant, Mitaka assumes that he got Asuna pregnant, and vows to marry her to set things right.
 After he proposes and everything is set in stone, she reveals it's her dog who's pregnant.